 Ambient Air Quality Standard for Lead

-The lead concentration in ambient air as measured by an approved method must not exceed 0.15 micrograms per cubic meter as a maximum arithmetic mean averaged over a calendar quarter, determined by Appendix R, 40 CFR 50.
+The concentration of lead and its compounds in ambient air measured by as elemental lead by a reference method based on appendix G of 40 CFR Part 50 or by an equivalent method must not exceed:

+0.15 micrograms per cubic meter as a maximum arithmetic mean averaged over a calendar quarter, determined by a reference method based on appendix G of 40 CFR Part 53 or an equivalent method designated in accordance with 40 CFR Part 53.

+The standard is met when the maximum arithmetic 3-month mean concentration for a 3-year period, as determined in accordance with appendix R of 40 CFR Part 50, is less than or equal to 0.15 micrograms per cubic meter.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.